 • Add courses to your Shopping Cart in Cardinal Station

-Hint: Visualize your class schedule using Coursicle and then register for classes in Cardinal Station.
+You can visualize your class schedule using Coursicle and then register for classes in Cardinal Station.

-• Finalize Registration
+• Making Changes to Registration

 • Review and confirm your final choice of courses